The EBRD’s Green Economy Transition approach will increase the volume of our sustainable financing and broaden its scope.

 - The approach makes selective use of public delivery channels to maximise impact.
 Recognising the large scope for investments with environmental benefits in the public sector, for instance in public buildings, the GET will use a broad range of financing channels and capacity-building tools to support innovative public ventures, while maintaining the EBRD’s overall private sector focus.

-The GET builds on a tried and tested business model of combining investments with technical assistance and policy dialogue.
+The approach builds on a tried and tested business model of combining investments with technical assistance and policy dialogue.
 Technical assistance can include market analysis and resource audits as well as training and awareness-raising.

 As part of its policy dialogue activities, the EBRD works with governments to support the development of strong institutional and regulatory frameworks, a prerequisite for sustainable investments.